Should You Quit Weed Cold Turkey? What Are the Effects?

 Since many states have declared the drug legal for adult recreational use, many people assume that the drug cannot cause harm.
 Unfortunately, some people discover how addictive weed can be when they attempt to quit “cold turkey.”

-What is Cold Turkey?
+What Is Cold Turkey?

 Research suggests that the term “cold turkey” has been associated with the cessation of drugs because a turkey’s skin, with its bumps for feathers, is similar in appearance to the goosebumps people may experience when they stop using heroin.
 In time, the term has expanded to refer to the abrupt cessation of almost anything, not just heroin.